-Their child is swept away by a stranger and taken to a hidden place.
-The parents are left broken – wanting to rescue their precious son or daughter but feel defenseless and hopeless.
+A child is swept away by a stranger and taken to a hidden place; the parents left broken – wanting to rescue their precious son or daughter but feel defenseless and hopeless.
 What will become of their child?
 Are they hurt?
 Will they ever see them again?

 As horrific as this scenario is, and as often as we hear about it in the news, the sad truth is thousands of dads are allowing their children to be kidnapped every day by not making the conscious decision to father them.
 Our young children are being kidnapped by hours in front of a television.
-Our preteens by violent video games filled with cursing and sexual material.
-Our teenage sons by unsupervised internet usage that fills their mind with a twisted perspective of women, sex, and an addiction to pornography that they may battle for a lifetime.
-Our teenage daughters, by guys who treat them special, say the right things, and then steal their innocence leaving them feeling worthless and dirty.
+Our teens by violent video games filled with cursing and sexual material.
+Our teenage sons by unsupervised internet usage with potential to fill their mind with a twisted perspective of women, sex, and an addiction to pornography that they may battle for a lifetime.
+Our teenage daughters, by guys who treat them special, say the right things, and then steal their innocence, leaving them to feel worthless and dirty.

-My children are still young – my oldest daughter is about to turn 11 – but I started reading and learning right away so I would know what to expect as my sweet toddler girls grew older and the teenage years approach.
-Among many other books, I read Bringing Up Girls by Dr. James Dobson.
-Now I’m reading Bringing Up Boys by the same author and Raising a Modern Day Knight by Robert Lewis in preparation for our son who is due in October.
+Our five children are still pretty young – our oldest is about to turn 17 and our youngest is almost 6 – but I started reading and learning right away so I would know what to expect as my sweet toddler girls grew older and the teenage years approach.
+Among many other books, I’ve read Bringing Up Girls and Bringing Up Boys by Dr. James Dobson and Raising a Modern Day Knight by Robert Lewis.
+There is a list of other great books listed on the website.
 Men… Fathers…. we must prepare ourselves.
-If you are a father of a son, daughter, or both, it is nearly guaranteed that you will face the same or similar challenges that every parent before you has faced.
+Whether you are the father of a son, a daughter, or both, it is nearly guaranteed that you will face the same or similar challenges that every parent before you has faced.
 So why not learn from those ahead of you?
 Learn how to communicate well with your children.
 Learn proven ways to connect on a deep level with them.
 Learn what has worked for other parents in training children spiritually.
 While you’re at it, learn what didn’t work for them – that’s important too.
 The better prepared we are as dads, the less likely we will make the big mistakes.
 We’ll make mistakes, of course.
 But we can hopefully avoid the big ones that bring regret and hurt for a lifetime.
 Preparation.
 It’s hard for a child to be kidnapped if their father is prepared for the attack.